tensorflow/community/rfcs/20210427-pluggable-profiler-for-tensorflow.md

 ## Design Overview

 This RFC is intended to provide a set of C APIs for plugin writers to implement and register their own pluggable profilers.
 To make C APIs protable, we propose serialized `XSpace` and `RunMetadata` as the object to pass between proper and plugin.
-When proper calls `CollectData`, plugin serializes XSpace and RunMetadata to big enough buffers provided by proper, then proper deserializes them back to `XSpace` and `RunMetadata` and finally generates a trace view and set of summaries based on these data.
+When proper invokes `CollectData`, plugin serializes `XSpace` and `RunMetadata` to the big enough buffers provided by proper, then proper deserializes them back to `XSpace` and `RunMetadata` and finally generates a trace view and a set of summaries based on these collected data.

 - Xspace:
 <div align=center>